asm0dey/staks/README.md

 #### Using a Namespace Map

-For more complex scenarios, you can define a map of namespaces at the beginning of the staks block:
+For more complex scenarios, you can pass a map of namespaces as an argument to the staks function:

 ```kotlin
 val xml = """